jonchun/pathtype/README.md

 # pathtype

-Add a type for paths in Go.
-This small package basically just wraps "path/filepath" from the Standard library.
+Treat paths as their own type instead of using strings.
+This small package wraps functions from the standard library to create a new Path type.

 ## Example